cisco-ai-defense/ai-defense-python-sdk/README.md

 # cisco-aidefense-sdk

 **Cisco AI Defense Python SDK**
-Integrate AI-powered security, privacy, and safety inspections into your Python applications with ease.
+Integrate AI-powered security, privacy, and safety inspections into your Python applications and manage your AI Defense resources with ease.

 ---